 #515 fedora-review incorrectly complains about unowned directories

-Opened a month ago by gui1ty.
-Modified 14 days ago
+Opened 2 years ago by gui1ty.
+Modified a year ago

 For two reviews I did recently, I noticed fedora-review complaining about directories not being owned: